A Century of Publishing Excellence

 Candace Bushnell’s Sex and the City.1996

-Jon Lee Anderson’s Che Guevera: A Revolutionary Life.
+Jon Lee Anderson’s Che Guevara: A Revolutionary Life.

-Charles Frazier’s Cold Mountain wins the National Book Award and the Sue Kaufman Award and becomes a #1 New York Times bestseller.
+Charles Frazier’s Cold Mountain wins the National Book Award for Fiction and the Sue Kaufman Prize and becomes a #1 New York Times bestseller.

-Jim Harrison’s The Road Home is published by Grove.
+Jim Harrison’s The Road Home is published by Grove Press.
 Over the coming decades, Grove reissues Harrison’s entire backlist and publishes all his new prose works.1998

 Mark Bowden’s Black Hawk Down.1999